steve4744/TNTRun/README.md

 ## Download

-If your server is running Minecraft 1.21.3+, then the latest version of TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")
+For servers running Minecraft 1.21.3+, then the latest version of TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")

-If your server is running a minimum of Java 21 with Minecraft 1.20.6 to 1.21.2, you should download version 9.29 from Spigot.
+For servers running Minecraft 1.21 to 1.21.2, you should download version 9.29 from Spigot.

+For servers running Minecraft 1.20.6, you should download version 9.29.1 from [Releases.](https://github.com/steve4744/TNTRun/releases/download/v9.29.1/TNTRun_reloaded-9.29.1.jar "v9.29.1")

 If your server is running a minimum of Java 17 with Minecraft 1.17.1 to 1.20.4, you should download version 9.27 from Spigot.